zreedeecom/wordpress-skeleton/README.md

 # Usage

+## Install

-1. Clone this repository
+1. Clone this repository `git clone REPO_LINK my-project`
 2. Run `composer install`
-3. Copy `local-config.sample.php` to `local-config.php` and fill in the details
+3. Rename `.env.example` and `wp-cli.yml.example` to `.env` and `wp-cli.yml`
+4. Create your database if you haven't already
+5. Fill in the details in `.env` and `wp-cli.yml` for the environment you're working on
-4. Point your web root to the `/public` directory
+6. Point your web root to the `/public` directory

-Note: If you're running on production copy `local-config.sample.php` to `production-config.php`.
+7. Now visit the website and follow install instructions or import your database
+8. Optionally, you can import the official WPTRT dummy data to have something to work with

+## Add/Remove plugins from the WordPress.org repository

+[TODO]

+## Add/Remove plugins/themes from another repository

+[TODO]

 # Deploy

 For the deploying process we opted for [Deployer](https://deployer.org/) because of its ease of use, the built-in atomic deployments (aka zero downtime deployments) and it's free!

+## Asumptions

+- You have SSH access to the server
+- You have an SSH key on the server linked to your GitHub account/repository for the pulls.

+Note: If you're running on production copy `local-config.sample.php` to `production-config.php`.

 # Credits